geoals/rust-korean/README.md

 - maybe hide 하다 variant of a word and just display a note on the base word about 하다?
 - more detailed hanja info (requires graphical redesign)
 - prompt if anki export is clicked with no text selected
+- still show a popup with something for unmatched words (links to other sources or show results from external sources)

 - doc for anki export
 - motivation